alejandro-colomar/https.alejandro-colomar.com/README.rst

 Versioning
 ==========

-Releasing will create the docker image needed for the deployment.
-However, DockerHub only automates x86_64; for other architectures, the docker image has to be built manually.
+Releasing will create the x86_64 docker image.
+However, DockerHub only automates x86_64; for other architectures, and for the multi-arch docker manifest, which is needed for the deployment, docker has to be run manually in a building machine.

 Start working on a new branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^